 Electric Grid Resilience Programs

-Utility Grant Programs including federal 40101(d) formula funding from the Infrastructure Investment and Jobs Act (IIJA), which is currently accepting proposals, and Minnesota Electric Grid Resilience Grant Program, which will launch in Fall 2024.
+Utility Grant Programs include federal 40101(d) formula funding from the Infrastructure Investment and Jobs Act (IIJA), which is currently accepting proposals, and Minnesota Electric Grid Resilience Grant Program, which was launched Fall 2024.
 Check back here for updates and stay current by signing up for our energy funding newsletter.

 Below are two separate grant programs.